Sarah Nurse: PWHPA (2019–2023)

+PWHL (2023–present)

+Following the launch of the new Professional Women's Hockey League (PWHL), Nurse was one of three players, alongside fellow Canadian Olympians Blayre Turnbull and Renata Fast, signed within a pre-draft period by PWHL Toronto.
+During the 2023–24 season, in her rookie season, she recorded 11 goals and 12 assists in 24 regular season games.

+During the 2024–25 season, she recorded six goals and eight assists in 21 regular season games.

+During the league's expansion to eight teams ahead of the 2025–26 season, Nurse was left unprotected by the Sceptres and signed a one-year contract with the Vancouver Goldeneyes on June 5, 2025.

 International play

 Nurse was a member of Team Ontario blue that competed at the 2011 and 2012 National Women's Under-18 Championship, winning gold in 2011 and a bronze in 2012.
 She was a member of the Canadian team that captured gold at the 2013 IIHF World Women's U18 Championship.

 At the 2015 4 Nations Cup, Nurse was a member of Canada's U22/Development Team, winning a gold medal.
 She contributed two assists in a 4–1 win over Finland on January 3, 2015.

 Nurse participated for Team Canada in the Elite Women's 3-on-3 game at the Skills Competition of the 2020 National Hockey League All-Star Game.

 Nurse was selected to compete for Team Canada in the 2018 Winter Olympics in PyeongChang, South Korea.
 She scored her first Olympic goal in a 2–1 victory over the United States on February 14.
 She helped Team Canada take home a silver medal in a shootout against the United States.

 On January 11, 2022, Nurse was named to Canada's 2022 Olympic team.
 In Beijing, she set two new Olympic records for most points (18) and most assists (13) in a single women's tournament.